Jeremiah Chapter 7

 “Cut off thine hair”: This is a sign depicting God’s cutting the nation off and casting them into exile.
 Ezekiel used a similar illustration by cutting his hair (Ezek.
 5:1-4).
 God never casts away the genuinely saved from spiritual salvation (John 6:37; 10:28-29).

-They were to cut their hair in mourning.
-It was a custom of the people when they took a Nazarite vow, to grow their hair long and then cut it and sacrifice it at the temple.
-This is saying, go ahead and take that hair to the high places because God will not accept it in sacrifice to Him.
-God has rejected them and forsaken them.
+They were to cut off their hair in mourning.
+It was a custom of the people when they took a Nazarite vow, to grow their hair long and then cut it and cast it away.
+God has rejected and forsaken them.
 He wants no sacrifice to Him from them anymore.

 Jeremiah 7:30 “For the children of Judah have done evil in my sight, saith the LORD: they have set their abominations in the house which is called by my name, to pollute it.”

-Verses 31-32: The full scriptural picture concerning this Canaanite abomination makes it clear that “Tophet” was a sacred enclosure in the “valley of the son of Hinnom,” where the heinous child sacrifice (known as a Molech), to Baal was carried out (compare 19:5-6; 32:35; 2 Kings 23:10; and see the notes at 2 Kings 16:3-4 and 2 Chron.
+Verses 31-32: The full scriptural picture concerning this Canaanite abomination makes it clear that “Tophet” was a sacred enclosure in the “valley of the son of Hinnom,” where the heinous child sacrifice (burnt alive in fire to a false god, Molech) was carried out (compare 19:5-6; 32:35; 2 Kings 23:10; and see the notes at 2 Kings 16:3-4 and 2 Chron.
 28:3).
 Archaeological confirmation concerning the nature of the sacrifices carried out in a Tophet comes from the excavations at the Phoenician colony of Carthage.

 Jeremiah 7:31 “And they have built the high places of Tophet, which [is] in the valley of the son of Hinnom, to burn their sons and their daughters in the fire; which I commanded [them] not, neither came it into my heart.”